The Cigarettes interview with Stephen Taylor & Rob Smith

 How did you come together?
-Were you and other band members in any other bands?
+Were you in any other bands?

 Stephen: ‘The Cigarettes’ were our first band.
 Rob, the lead singer and guitarist and I were in the same class throughout our entire school life.
 From 4 years old to 16, and we were friends for most of that time.
 Adam turned up when I was getting rid of a nasty sounding drum kit.
 I fancied myself as a drummer and got an extremely cheap and hopeless drum kit.
 Within 5 minutes it was clear that I was a drummer only in my head.
 A friend of mine told me that he had a mate that was looking for a drum kit, so Adam shows up, he was 15 years old and I either gave him the kit or sold it for a pint of beer.
 I was so pleased to get it out of my room.

 “I do remember the day after the Sex Pistols had been on national television for the first time”

 How would you describe your music?
 Mod, Punk…?